ryan-mcclue/unsw/anat2521/week4-living-primates-and-comparative-anatomy.md

-determine locomotion from bone ratio size of orbits enclosure of orbits seen in haplorhines why so large canines in herbivore? (sexual selection) insectivore have more pointed cusps old world monkey teeth insectivore, so harsh ridges in molars apes frugavores so more rounded molars reduced saggital rudder in humans as less jaw mucles to have larger brain
+determine locomotion from bone ratio size of orbits strepssorhine have post orbital bar unlike in non-primate mammals enclosure of orbits seen in haplorhines why so large canines in herbivore? (sexual selection) insectivore/leaf eater have more pointed cusps (bilophodant; use to identify Old World monkeys) old world monkey teeth insectivore, so harsh ridges in molars apes frugavores so more rounded molars reduced saggital rudder in humans as less jaw mucles to have larger brain